Rathinavelkumar/learn-python/docs/while_loop.md

 Looping statements are used to execute the same instruction again and again until the conditions get satisfied

 ## **While Loop**
-While loop not require any iterable, it will execute a block of code repeatedly upto the condition get fails
+While loop not require any iterable, it will execute a block of code repeatedly until the condition get fails

     #While Loop
     count = 0